cdot65/saute/README.md

     ```bash
     docker-compose up --build
     ```

+    This will take around three minutes for the first time to build and run.

 4. Wait for the web application to start (you can check the logs to ensure everything is running smoothly):